Mixology, in a nutshell, is an in-depth study of the art of creating mixed drinks.

 The knowledge and understanding allow mixologists the ability to create new, quality drinks, and the bartender brings these drinks to life.

 To become a mixologist, it is essential to get one-on-one training in a bartending school to learn the art of creating drinks first hand from a professional.
 While mixology could be learned online, in a book, or through a video, the art of learning it and getting first-hand experience is invaluable.

 Each mixologist has to learn the skills of a bartender, how to maintain the bar, make great drinks, and keep people happy as well.
 A bartender can learn to make drinks, and once that foundation is set, more extensive knowledge and training can make a great bartender into a mixologist.

 At National Bartenders, we pride ourselves on our ability to provide bartending training that includes mixology.
-Our school guarantees real bartending jobs for our graduates.
+Our school guarantees real job placement assistance for our graduates.
 If you’d like to learn more about mixology and how to become a great bartender call us today at (213) 380-3200.